When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-E-Road bikes are a really hot topic at the moment, and all of the major manufacturers now have an electric road bike in their line-up.
-Well-respected French company Lapierre have been producing excellent e-MTB’s for a while now and have recently released a whole range of e-road bikes.
-In this review I will be looking at the E-Sensium 300, which is their entry-level electric road bike.
+E-Road bikes are a really hot topic at the moment, and all of the major manufacturers now have electric road bikes in their line-up.
+Well-respected French company Lapierre has been producing excellent e-MTBs for a while now and has recently released a whole range of e-road bikes.
+In this review, I will be looking at the E-Sensium 300, which is their entry-level electric road bike.

 Price-wise it comes in at £50 cheaper than the Tiagra-equipped Orbea Gain D40, and looking at both bikes side by side, there are subtle differences in the geometry.
-Lapierre quote a weight of 14.8kg which is a bit heavier than the Orbea, but on the whole I would say the E-Sensium 300 is a good alternative.
-Let’s have a closer look at the components and specification.
+Lapierre quote a weight of 14.8kg which is a bit heavier than the Orbea, but on the whole, I would say the E-Sensium 300 is a good alternative.
+Let’s have a closer look at the components and specifications.

-As with all electric road bikes, the weight and integration of the ebike system is the biggest hurdle to overcome.
-Lapierre have chosen the sensible option on the E-Sensium with the tried and tested X35 ebikemotion drive system.
+As with all electric road bikes, the weight and integration of the e-bike system is the biggest hurdle to overcome.
+Lapierre has chosen the sensible option on the E-Sensium with the tried and tested X35 ebikemotion drive system.

 X35 ebikemotion e-assist